Finsenty54/Finsenty54/README.md

 <!--
 **Finsenty54/Finsenty54** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Here are some ideas to get you started:

 - 🔭 I’m currently working on School of Cyberspace in Hangzhou Dianzi University
--
 - 🌱 I’m currently learning Hash function security analysis
 <!--
 - 👯 I’m looking to collaborate on ...